Learn how Public Power works in Fayetteville and the benefits of being Community Powered!

 Here is a look at what you can expect*:

 |Register to Win!

 ||For the Kids

-Look for the these Beasley Broadcasting radio remotes throughout the day and enter to win a conservation kit:
+Look for the these Beasley Broadcasting radio remotes on Friday and Saturday and enter to win a conservation kit:

 Help us feed America’s hungry during the Pay It Forward Food Drive for Second Harvest Food Bank